 In 2007 CHIPS launched the first scheme in neighbouring Broxbourne.
 The summer scheme in Cheshunt was fully funded for three years by Hertfordshire County Council after CHIPS successfully won a tender in 2006.
 One of the key strengths of the successful CHIPS tender was the hard work and dedication of Julie McCulloch – a parent from the area who had led a high profile campaign in the local press for a suitable playscheme for her son after he was unable to attend a council scheme due to the his additional needs.

 CHIPS now offer crucial support to over 225 families, of which there are some 250 children with additional needs and their siblings, and covers the East Herts District Council and Broxbourne areas.
 CHIPS has built a reputation throughout the county and beyond as being the first scheme of its kind to offer this type of service.

-To find out more about CHIPS as an organisation please navigate the various sections on the left hand side.
+To find out more about CHIPS as an organisation please navigate the various sections under the ‘About Us’ menu above.